Rizpah was the concubine of King Saul, the troubled mentor of young David.

 Rizpah’s sons hanged on the mountain

-And this of course included Rizpah’s two surviving sons Armoni and Mephibosheth.
-They, along with other heirs of Saul, were condemned and executed.
-The Bible says they were ‘hanged on the mountain’.
+And this of course included Rizpah’s surviving son Armoni – though not Mephibosheth, who was spirited away and saved by a devoted nurse.
+Armoni, along with other heirs of Saul, was condemned and executed.
+The Bible says he was ‘hanged on the mountain’.
 This probably described some form or ritual execution.

 Rizpah was powerless to stop it.
 One can only imagine the chaos and terror in the royal household of Saul at that time.